-The manpower required by the contractor during the execution of the sub-projects will be determined by the contractor and will be depicted in the Site Specific ESMP (SSEMP), which needs to be approved by the CSC.
+The manpower required during the execution of the sub-projects will be hired as depicted in the EMP with the approval of the CSC.

 The labour, especially the unskilled, jobs will preferably be given to the local community.
 This will fulfil the major demand (the provision of jobs during the construction activities) of the local community as identified during the sub-project consultations and site surveys.